Resources for English Research – General Research

 For newspaper articles, try searching one of these sources:

 - National Newspapers Expanded: Provides the full text of five of the most read and widely-respected newspapers in the U.S: New York Times; Los Angeles Times; Wall Street Journal; Christian Science Monitor; and Washington Post.

-- Newspaper Source: Provides cover-to-cover full text for 35 national & international newspapers.
+- Newspaper Source Plus: Provides cover-to-cover full text for 35 national and international newspapers.
 The database also contains selective full text for more than 375 regional (U.S.) newspapers.
-In addition, full text television & radio news transcripts are also provided.
+In addition, full text television and radio news transcripts are also provided.

 See the Luria Library’s database descriptions page for a full list of library databases, or ask a librarian for the best database to use for your topic.

 Figuring out whether the information you find online is credible enough for college research can be challenging.
 Use the P.R.O.V.E.N.
 Test for Evaluating Sources to determine whether the sources you find are credible:

 - Purpose: The reason the information exists.
 Is the purpose to sell, to entertain, to inform, to teach, or to persuade?
 Do the authors and publishers/sponsors make their purposes clear?
 Is this source designed for general readers or academic readers?